 Wear the shirt buttoned up with right sides out.
 Begin creating a better fit by pinning the sides.
 Mark where the bottom of the vest should end.
 This took me several tries.

 Cut off the excess fabric leaving a bit extra (I left about a 1″ seam allowance) just in case.
 Try on and make any adjustments.

 The original men’s shirt had a nice bottom curve on the backside so I cut it to keep that curve.

 Flip the flannel shirt inside out.
 Pin the inside and outside shells separately so your seam allowance is towards the middle.
 Sew down the sides.
 Iron seams flat.
 Leave the bottom of the vest open for now.

-Cue the cat taking a nap right on my project.
-Typical…
+Typical cat taking a nap on sewing project pic.

 Additional Refashion Adjustments

 The original shirt was a XL men’s shirt so the chest was very broad and I wasn’t content with the way it sat on the bust.
 I added some “darts” to both the quilted inside and flannel outside between the arm holes and pockets.

 I had to do a little hole repair with a patch of extra fabric.

 When I decided to remove the collar I realized the potential of the men’s shirt refashion to a reversible vest.
 Bonus!